-For nearly 75 years, Episcopal Relief and Development has been the compassionate response of the Church responding to human suffering around the world.
+Episcopal Relief and Development has been the compassionate response of the Church responding to human suffering around the world for many years.

 ERD serves not only to help people in their time of greatest need but also to stand with them as they rebuild their lives and communities.
 It does this in well-defined and effective ways: